ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The batch of transactions is correctly forwarded to the Virtual State Machine for processing.

 #### **[R265]**
-A Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.
+A Transaction Pool MUST process an invalid transaction by assigning the transaction an error code and an easily human-readable error message and issuing a message minimally consisting of the tuple `(Sender Account, Error Code, Error Message, Transaction)` to the Messaging Capability of the BPI to inform the sender of the transaction failure and its reason.

 [[R265]](#r265) Testability: